-There are some children that grown up with a tongue tie and suffer from no ill-effects.
+There are some children that grow up with a tongue tie and suffer from no ill effects.
 Still, the risks of not treating it are vast and the people who have it treated experience a better quality of life.
-Babies that have lip or tongue ties may have issues latching on and breast feeding leading to issues with weight gain and insufficient nutritional needs.
+Babies that have lip or tongue ties may have issues latching on and breastfeeding leading to issues with weight gain and insufficient nutritional needs.

 Other long-term negative effects include:

 - Gum recession